-Hulsebosch Bloembollen B.V. was founded in 1952 by Wilhelmus Hulsebosch Sr. He moved from the center of Holland with his wife to start a bulb farm in the north.
-There he bought a small plot of land with an old farmhouse and from there he pioneered his way into the bulb industry.
+Hulsebosch Bloembollen B.V. was founded in 1952 by Wilhelmus Hulsebosch Sr. He moved from the center of the Netherlands with his wife to start a bulb farm in the north.
+There, he bought a small plot of land with an old farmhouse and pioneered his way into the bulb industry.

 They had two sons, Wilhelmus Jr. (Wim) and Herman, who grew up in the industry.
 At that time they were growing mainly tulips, crocuses and daffodils.
 During the slow season Wim went to visit family in the United States.
 There he met and married Debby.
 Debby moved to the Netherlands and ran most of the office work.
 Wilhelmus Sr. stepped out of the firm in 1993, leaving the business to his sons who partnered together until 2010.
 Then Wim took over the company with his three sons, Roland, Ryan and Roy.
-Daughter Vivien helped out on the farm during high-season.
+Their daughter Vivien helped out on the farm during the high seasons.

 Since that time the company has expanded considerably.
 It produces now not only tulips, crocuses and daffodils but also hyacinths and lilies.
 The company farms some 200 hectares of bulbs each year.
 The bulbs are not only grown in the north of Holland but also in the south where the lily crop is grown and harvested.